Animal Medical Department Internship

 - Basic animal handling skills

-- Interns will be exposed to situations that can be emotionally and physically demanding
+- Ability to be comfortable being exposed emotionally and physically demanding situations.